-We’ve got plenty of great ideas for you right here on how to engage managers.
-In this article we explore why employee engagement is important to management, why is it important for engaging managers, how to engage managers and details on employee engagement tools for managers - like Empuls.
+We've got plenty of great ideas for you right here on how to engage managers.
+This article explores why employee engagement is important to management, why it is important for engaging managers, how to engage managers, and details on employee engagement tools for managers - like Empuls.

 Engagement levels in the workplace are a vital measure of the connection an employee feels to their work, their team, and your company.
 If an employee feels the work they do every day contributes to the success of something larger than themselves - your team, your business, or the broader community or world - they're more likely to go above and beyond in their role.

 So engaging your employees is essential to your future success.
-That’s why many companies run annual or pulse engagement surveys to measure how they’re doing.
-Without highly engaged employees, your business won’t be able to reach its full potential.
+That's why many companies run annual or pulse engagement surveys to measure how they're doing.
+Without highly engaged employees, your business won't reach its full potential.

-But it’s not just your individual contributors who need to be engaged, though that’s often the focus of engagement surveys and efforts.
+But it's not just your individual contributors who need to be engaged, though that's often the focus of employee engagement surveys and efforts.
 Engaging managers matter too.
-In fact, it might be one of the biggest factors in the engagement levels of your employees as well.
+It might be one of the biggest factors in your employees' engagement levels as well.

 But good managers also have a strong impact on their teams.
 Employees who receive daily feedback from their manager are three times more likely to be engaged than those who only get feedback once a year (or even less).
-Clearly, good managers can raise your engagement levels, while struggling or bad ones can tank it.
+Good managers can raise your engagement levels while struggling or bad ones can tank it.

 Managers are often saddled with the task of raising engagement rates among their teams by senior leadership.
 After all, leaders often assume those managers know their teams best and have such a strong impact on the daily employee experience - shouldn't they be accountable for engagement?

 But since such a small portion of managers are engaged themselves (just 35% according to the Gallup survey cited above), asking them to take on the task of engaging employees when they're disengaged doesn't set anyone up for success.